 Read and manipulate notes from a notebook.
 Archive a diverse set of files into a single compressed file.
 Convert a PDF document into an editable word processing document.
 Perform a mail merge.
-Install applications.
-View a complex presentation that include multimedia and export it to PDF/video.
+View a complex presentation that includes multimedia and export it to PDF/video.
 Combine multiple scanned pages from a complex document into an encrypted PDF document using optical character recognition (OCR).
 Execute a rule on email inbox.
 Unpack a single compressed archive with a diverse set of files.
 Use a spreadsheet program to do data analysis.
 Perform financial analysis using a spreadsheet program.
-Uninstall applications.